getify/You-Dont-Know-JS/types & grammar/ch1.md

 As you can see, `-Infinity` results from a divide-by-zero where either (but not both!) of the divide operands is negative.

-Contrary to mathematics, because JS uses finite number representations (IEEE-754 foating point, which will be covered later), it *is* possible to overflow (or underflow) even with an operation like addition or subtraction, in which case you'd respectively get `Infinity` or `-Infinity`.
+JS uses finite number representations (IEEE-754 foating point, which will be covered later), so contrary to pure mathematics, it seems it *is* possible to overflow (or underflow) even with an operation like addition or subtraction, in which case you'd respectively get `Infinity` or `-Infinity`.

 For example: